sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 :::info Enabling Virtual Elections
-Virtual elections are not enabled by default because for security reasons virtual elections should not be enabled in multi-tenant deployments, as `agora-elections` do not verify that the election creator has permissions for accessing the sub-elections.
+Virtual elections are not enabled by default because for security reasons virtual elections should not be enabled in multi-tenant deployments, as `ballot-box` do not verify that the election creator has permissions for accessing the sub-elections.
 :::